BaksiLi/Onesimus/README.md

 ### ./snippets
    The default folder for storing snippet rules for [UltiSnips](https://github.com/SirVer/ultisnips).
 The folder under `~/.vim` should be of limited use.

-Notice that these folders and files are autoloaded even for the first time your `.vimrc` is sourced.
+Notice that these folders and files are auto-loaded even for the first time your `.vimrc` is sourced.
 Adding of any new functionalities will not need manual loading as placing them in their corresponding folder should suffice.

 ## Acknowledgements
 Unless otherwise specified, the repository is Copyright BaksiLi, and are licenced under the [MIT Licence](./LICENSE).